Energy Management (RT-CH-130a.1)

 (4) Total self-generated energy

 As part of our Carbon Management Program, we aim to increase the proportion of renewable energy in the electricity purchased for our production sites.
 In total, over 108 sites worldwide (2021: 88) were already partially or fully powered by renewable energy at the end of 2022.

-To generate our own steam and power, we mainly use natural gas (82.7%) and what are known as substitute fuels (14.9%).
-These are residues from chemical production plants that can no longer be reused.
-We cover more than 70% of the BASF Group’s electricity demand with gas and steam turbine plants in highly efficient combined heat and power plants.
-Compared with separate methods of generating steam and electricity, we saved 12.0 million MWh of fossil fuels and avoided 2.4 million metric tons of carbon emissions in 2020.
-In 2020, internally generated power in the BASF Group had a carbon footprint of around 0.24 metric tons of CO2 per MWh of electricity and was below the national grid factor at most BASF Group locations.
-The figure for purchased electricity in 2020 was around 0.41 metric tons of CO2 per MWh (market-based approach).
+To generate our own steam and power, we mainly use natural gas (77.4%) and substitute fuels (17.5%).
+The latter are residues from chemical production plants that cannot be used in the BASF Verbund.
+In 2022, we covered more than 54% of our electricity demand with our own gas and steam turbines in highly efficient combined heat and power plants.
+Compared with separate methods of generating steam and electricity, we saved 12.0 million MWh of fossil fuels and avoided 2.4 million metric tons of carbon emissions in 2022.
+In 2022, internally generated power in the BASF Group had a carbon footprint of around 0.25 metric tons of CO2 per MWh of electricity and was below the national grid factor at most BASF sites.

 Water & Wastewater Management (SASB Code: RT-CH-140a.1)